Before You Go Abroad

 Due to the high volume of application materials we receive, we are unable to confirm the receipt of every document by email.
 You will be able to confirm receipt of application components via the online application.

 Unfortunately, we cannot always accommodate every student on their first-choice program.
-Space is limited in some programs, and some programs and semesters are more popular than others.
+Space is limited in some programs, and some programs are more popular than others; spring programs tend to be especially popular.
 For this reason, it’s really important to think about listing an alternate program (or two) on your application.

 What if I miss the application deadline?